Marianne von Edmund: Appearances

 Marianne first appears in Fire Emblem: Three Houses as a playable character.
 She is a student of Garreg Mach Academy, and a member of the Golden Deer house, led by Claude von Riegan.
 She is available by default should players choose the Golden Deer house, but she can also be recruited if they choose the Blue Lions and Black Eagles if certain conditions are met.
 She is able to have support conversations with various characters in the game, including Claude, Hilda Valentine Goneril, and the protagonist, Byleth.
+Marianne is depicted as a religious individual who frequently prays to the goddess and likes animals.
+She was adopted by the wealthy Margrave Edmund, eager to earn his House's place in a social system that values having family members bearing Crests in their blood.
+She and her father keep the true nature of her Crest vague, however.
+If her optional story is pursued, it is revealed that her Crest, which is called the "Crest of the Beast", is feared and considered cursed.

 After a five-year timeskip, a war started by Edelgard von Hresvelg to unite Fodlan and check the power of the Church of Seiros is still continuing.
-Marianne will join Byleth's allies if Byleth is working with the Golden Deer, or she was recruited into the Blue Lions or Black Eagles; if she was not recruited, she never appears.
-In her personal plotline, she was adopted by the wealthy Margrave Edmund, eager to earn his House's place in a social system that values having family members bearing Crests in their blood.
-She and her father keep vague the true nature of her Crest, however.
-If her optional story is pursued, it is revealed that her Crest is feared and considered cursed, and called the "Crest of the Beast".
-After she is accused of secretly transforming into a beast and hunting innocent people at night, Byleth, Marianne, and their team of allies hunt down the real beast, Maurice, a distant ancestor who succumbed to the power of his Crest.
+Marianne will join Byleth's allies if Byleth is working with the Golden Deer, or she was recruited into the rival groups Blue Lions or Black Eagles; if she was not recruited.
+She is accused of secretly transforming into a beast and hunting innocent people at night, leading Byleth, Marianne, and their allies to hunt down the real beast, Maurice, a distant ancestor who succumbed to the power of his Crest.
+Marianne is the owner of a Hero's Relic, a sword called Blutgang, tied to her Crest.

-She also appears as a playable character in Fire Emblem Warriors: Three Hopes, an alternate story that takes place two years after the beginning of Three Houses and examines what would happen if Byleth had not become a teacher at the school.
-Marianne appears in Fire Emblem Heroes as a playable character.
-In the 2021 "Choose Your Legends" contest, where players vote who to get a special outfit, Marianne was the #1 female character, beating Eirika from Fire Emblem: Sacred Stones.
+Marianne also appears as a playable character in Fire Emblem Warriors: Three Hopes, an alternate story that takes place two years after the beginning of Three Houses and examines what would happen if Byleth had not become a teacher at the school.
+She is available on the Golden Wildfire route, but she can also be recruited on the Scarlet Blaze and Azure Gleam routes if the player fulfills certain requirements.
+She specializes in ice-based magic, and her favorite horse, Dorte, appears in one of her in-game animations.
+Marianne also appears in Fire Emblem Heroes as a playable character.
+In the 2021 "Choose Your Legends" contest, where players vote to pick who should get a special variant, Marianne was the #1 female character, beating Eirika from Fire Emblem: Sacred Stones.
 She was found to have been more popular among regular players, whereas Eirika was more popular with players who had taken a break.
 She and Gatekeeper became a trending topic on Twitter due to their success.
 The design of her new form, based on a dancer's outfit in Three Houses, was illustrated by Toshiyuki Kusakihara.